HL7/davinci-dtr/input/pagecontent/specification.md

 ##### Separating user provided information from CQL retrieved information
-For the sake of information systems processing a QuestionnnaireResponse generated, the DTR process **SHALL** populate the `QuestionnaireResponse.item` with the `author` extension property if the item was created by user input.
-If the `author` property is not present, then the information was gathered through the execution of CQL.
+For the sake of information systems processing a QuestionnnaireResponse generated, the DTR process **SHALL** populate the `QuestionnaireResponse.item.answer` with the `author` property of the `InformationOrigin` extension if the item was created by user input.
+If the `author` property is not present, then the information was gathered through the execution of CQL (see the [`InformationOrigin`](StructureDefinition-information-origin.html) extension for specific requirements).

 [![ToTop](PageTop.png){:style="float: none;"}](specification.html "Back to top of page")